 Using linguistic evidence to trace the name Rhiannon back to its Brythonic form *Rigantona, he equates this goddess with Matrona mother of the god Maponos.
 Brythonic Matrona and Maponos would develop into Modron and Mabon in Welsh and these are the names found in the medieval Welsh tales.

 |The myth of the Great Queen Rigantona whose cult is associated with that of Epona the Horse Goddess.
 She was portrayed sometimes in the form of a horse, sometimes surrounded by foals, and at other times with the trappings of a horse, such as a horse collar.
 In less barbaric portrayals she was represented as a woman riding a walking or trotting horse.
 Her consort was the ‘Great King’, *Tigernonos.||The myth of the Great Mother, Matrona, whose son Maponos was stolen from her by the King of the Other-World.
 While Maponos was in the Other-World, a great darkness and desolation fell upon the land, and his mother wandered over the earth seeking him.
 When she found him, light and life were restored to the world.|

 Rhiannon retains her association with horses and asses.
 It is probable that her offspring had been represented as a foal, or the foal associated with her in statuary was understood to be her son.
 This foal is lost, and rescued by Teyrnon.
-At the same time, in the Modron form of the legend, the son is a human child.
+At the same time, in the Modron form of the legend, the son is a human child

 The Rhiannon story is specifically located in Dyfed (S.W.
 Wales) and becomes part of the legendary history of Pryderi, a hero associated with this area.

 The Mabon-Modron story (not yet localised in Dyfed) adopts Rhiannon’s son as the lost child.